Chart Color Schemes

 Boondall was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Boondall's population shows high cultural diversity, with 27.0% born overseas and 20.2% speaking languages other than English at home.
-Christianity is the predominant religion in Boondall, accounting for 52.0% of its population.
-Notably, the 'Other' religious category comprises 2.7%, higher than Greater Brisbane's 1.7%.
+Boondall was found to have a higher cultural diversity than most local markets, with 27.0% of its population born overseas and 20.2% speaking a language other than English at home.
+Christianity is the predominant religion in Boondall, accounting for 52.0% of the population.
+Notably, the 'Other' religious category comprises 2.7% of Boondall's population, higher than the 1.7% regional average.

 Frequently Asked Questions - Diversity